 Sort of.
 But mainly yes.
-Hair keeps growing in some areas, but in others the hair doesn’t grow anymore!
+Hair keeps growing in some areas, but in others, the hair doesn’t grow anymore!
 I have parts in my legs where I don’t have hair anymore!
 And when it grows again… the hair is thinner, which makes it easier to wax.

-How long does it takes?
+How long does it take to remove the hair?

 A normal treatment will take 6 sessions.
 In my case, it took more, especially in my legs.
 What can I say… my hair is a rebel.
 A good question to make at the place you are getting the treatment is, What happens with the hair that doesn’t get removed?
 At my clinic, they guaranteed 80% of less hair.
 So until I didn’t get to that point they would give me free sessions.

 Also, every session was scheduled every 2 months or depending if I had enough hair to remove.
-The first sessions I had to grow all the hair, shave, and wait until the grow a little.
+The first sessions I had to grow all the hair, shave and wait until the grow a little.
 Then the last sessions I even had to wait longer than 2 months because there wasn’t enough hair to remove.

 What’s the best laser?

 There’re a lot of lasers in the market, including devices to do it at home!
 The person who did my treatment told me that the best was the Alexandrite Laser.
 It’s the one that hurts the most, but the most effective too.
 That’s exactly what she told me.
 At that point I was second guessing my decision.

 What I know is: the more thin and light the hair is.
 The harder for the laser to burn the hair.
 So if you have light and thin hair it won’t work as well as a person with darker and ticker hair.
 Also it will depends on your skin color.

 You can see the machine in the picture.
 The person who will do the treatment will put some information about the intensity of the laser among other things.
 In my case… The laser was high in everything.
 My skin could resist the highest intensity and power.
 I didn’t get burns.
 Yes, that can happen too.